syngit-org/syngit/README.md

 There is plenty of reasons to use this operator.
 It can be borring to make every modification only through the git repository.
 Applying manifests will return an instant result of the cluster state.

 Basically, if you like to use Kubernetes with cli or through an UI BUT you want to work in GitOps, then syngit is the operator that you need.

+**Can I use it to keep history of my objects?**

+Another useful usage is the object logging.
+Automatic etcd snapshot can be setted on the cluster but it will log the changes of the whole cluster.
+As a DevOps user that only deploy application without managing the cluster, I want to keep an history of my objects throught commit on a git repository.

 **I use an automatic reconciliation with my CD tool, do I really need to use syngit?**